Certificates

 • All courses must be Yale University courses.
 Exceptions will be granted to transfer students at the discretion of the Certificate Advisory Committee.

-• The declaration form for a certificate must be submitted no later than the due date for course schedules in the student’s final term of enrollment.
+• The declaration form for a certificate, available on the Hub, must be submitted by the last day of add/drop period in the student’s final term of enrollment.

 • Transcripts will have notation indicating successful completion of a certificate.